“The Braid”

 Although he is known for his impressionism of the 1870s, Renoir had a minor crisis after achieving fame.
 Later in his life, he wrote to the art dealer, Ambroise Vollard, “A sort of break came in my work about 1883.
 I had wrung Impressionism dry, and I finally came to the conclusion that I knew neither how to paint nor draw”.
 Between 1881 and 1882, in an attempt to refocus his art and reinspire his work, Renoir took a trip to Algeria, Spain, and Italy, visiting the major art centers of Madrid, Rome, Florence, Venice, and Naples among other places.
 He was inspired by seeing the work of the Renaissance masters, particularly Michelangelo, Titian, and Raphael with their rich colors, and the figurative work of Diego Velazquez.

 After returning to France, Renoir’s art changed to a more naturalistic and classical style, known today as his “dry” or “Ingres period”.
-This period is named after the French Neoclassical artist, Jean-Auguste Dominique Ingres, in which he found his favorite subject, the female nude.
-Renoir abandoned landscapes and working en plein air to spend more time in the studio on paintings of the female body.
+This period is named after the French Neoclassical artist, Jean-Auguste Dominique Ingres, in which he found his favorite subject, the nude body of a woman.
+Renoir abandoned landscapes and working en plein air to spend more time in the studio on paintings of women.
 Renoir’s art shifted from the loose impressionism brush strokes and a lighter color palette to more solid lines and vivid colors.
 During this time, he outlined his figures with bold lines and spent more time on composition and form rather than color.
 Though this period of his work was not liked by all, including Edgar Degas, it was much loved by Berthe Morisot.
 By 1890, he had returned to painting in the Impressionism style with a lighter palette with soft brushworks and blurred lines.

 Suzanne Valadon’s real name was Marie-Clémentine Valadon.
 She was given the nickname, Suzanne, by Henri Toulouse-Lautrec, after the story of Susanna and the Elders from the Bible’s ‘Book of Daniel’.
 Although she was lighter haired and blue-eyed, Renoir depicts her in darker tones, giving the appearance of an Italian peasant girl.